 We are a global provider of space-based data, analytics and Space Services, offering unique datasets and powerful insights about Earth from the ultimate vantage point-space-so that organizations can make decisions with confidence, accuracy and speed.
 We own and operate one of the world's largest multi-purpose satellite constellations in low earth orbit.
 Our multi-receiver satellites obtain Automatic Identification Systems ("AIS") data from vessels, Automatic Dependent Surveillance-Broadcast ("ADS-B") data from aircraft and radio occultation ("RO") data utilizing GNSS satellites.
-Our fully deployed constellation consists of more than 100 satellites, and we believe it is also one of the world's largest multi-gest multi-gest as a subscription to organizations around the world so that they can improve business operations, decrease their environmental footprint, deploy resources for growth and competitive advantage and mitigate risk.
+Our fully deployed constellation consists of more than 100 satellites, and we believe it is also one of the world's largest "listening" constellations, observing the earth utilizing radio frequency sensors.
+We enrich this hard-to-acquire, valuable data with analytics and predictive solutions, providing data as a subscription to organizations around the world so that they can improve business operations, decrease their environmental footprint, deploy resources for growth and competitive advantage and mitigate risk.